DLaMott/Npc/README.md

 ## Todo:
 Add admin in game user menu for NPC editing
 Have one version to support all spigot versions.
-Complete NPC deletion command

-This plugin is ever growing!

 Suggestions are more than welcome also please feel free to reach out if issues arise.

-I will be re submitting older versions to support the upgrades and minor bug fixes.
+I will be re-submitting older versions to support the upgrades and minor bug fixes.

 ### Thank you,